ethan-homan/gaussian-exponential-mixture/README.md

 # Gaussian-Exponential Mixture

-## Modification details

-This is a forked version of the Gaussian Exponential Mixture Library written by from Ethan Holman.
-Main changes are:

-* Support for a Gaussian/Exponential mixture model where the exponential offset parameter is the same at the Gaussion Mu parameter.
-This forms a simplified model for the Noise output of an EMCCD as detailed on the paper 'High Frame Rate Imaging Based Photometry" by Harpsoe et Al.
-* Fixing some Numerical instability.
-High values in the distribution cause NaN in the distribution likelihoods.
-High values are automatically assigned to the exponential distribution is they are 10 sigma from estimated Mu

 ## Introduction

 Like the name suggests, this package can be used to quickly fit a mixture of an